-Whether you’re traveling for holiday celebrations, or just considering a winter vacation during this peak travel time, careful advance planning can make a big difference in your travel experience.
-The volume of travelers, possible winter weather complications and other unique seasonal disruptions may make travel insurance the right holiday gift for yourself.
+Whether you’re traveling for holiday celebrations, or just considering a winter vacation during this peak travel time, careful planning can make a big difference in your travel experience.
+The volume of travelers, possible winter weather complications, and other unique seasonal disruptions may make travel insurance the right holiday gift for yourself.

-- Keep your options open.
-For some travelers, a Cancel for Any Reason coverage is the right solution during the holiday season.
-If you’d like some flexibility in your holiday travel plans and want to wait to decide whether you’re really taking that cruise with your brother, this type of coverage might be a wise investment.
-Remember that it’s a time-sensitive benefit – you’ll have to purchase it within 10-30 days of making your initial trip payment – and filing a claim under Cancel for Any Reason typically requires you to cancel your plans and notify all travel suppliers 48-72 hours prior to your scheduled departure.
+For some travelers, Cancel for Any Reason coverage is the right solution for traveling during the holiday season.
+If you’d like some flexibility in your travel plans and want to wait to decide whether you’re taking that cruise with your brother, this type of coverage might be a wise investment.
+Remember that it’s a time-sensitive benefit – you’ll have to purchase it within 10-30 days of making your initial trip payment – and filing a claim under Cancel for Any Reason typically requires you to cancel your plans and notify all travel suppliers 48-72 hours before your scheduled departure.